 With beautiful landscapes and fascinating history, the Ironbridge Gorge in Shropshire is a fabulous destination for a day trip or a longer visit.
 This UNESCO World Heritage site is known as “the birthplace of the Industrial Revolution”.

 There’s something for everyone in Ironbridge.
-The 10 museums in the Ironbridge Gorge explain the area’s history, and some of them are particularly fun to visit with children.
+The 10 museums in the Ironbridge Gorge explain the area’s history.
+You’ll also find plenty of quirky shops to browse, and excellent independent bars and restaurants.

 Royal Leamington Spa